hieudku/NLPAnalysisWebApp-RESTful--REACT--GCP/README.md

 - Sentiment Analysis: Users can now analyze the sentiment of input text directly through the application.

-## Upcoming Features:
-- Search for any terms and access list of relevant articles/blogs/post for a more streamlined analysis process.

-- More Functional User Dashboard: For managing, saving and viewing analysis results as well as sources.

-- Entity Analysis: the identification of key entities (e.g., names, organizations) within the text

-- User Authentication: Create an account, log in and save your analysis history in the Firestore database securely.

-- URL analysis: just copy and paste the url to perform the analysis.
 <br />

 # v0.1.0